n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > During the base-consonant search, only the "Halant,_consonant_"
 > pattern following the syllable base for these below-base forms will
 > be encountered.
 Step 2.5 below ensures that the "_consonant_,Halant"
-> pattern preceding the base consonant for these below-base forms will
+> pattern preceding the base consonant or syllable base for these below-base forms will
 > also be tagged correctly.